julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Motivation & Engagement/Note.md

 - **BL-068:** Make progress physically manipulable and keep the incentive in sight.
 - **BL-081:** Build the reward ladder from earned status, autonomy, and responsibility — not prizes.
 - **BL-083:** Co-design incentives around meaningful progress.
+- **BL-108:** Write the quality condition into the earning rule — make gaming structurally impossible.
+- **BL-112:** Point multipliers steer effort — they don't create it; use them for salience, not as the engine.

 ## Out